jakshin/bbedit-color-schemes/README.md

 # BBEdit Color Schemes

 Color schemes for the excellent [BBEdit text/code editor](https://www.barebones.com/products/bbedit/).
+These themes have been tested on BBEdit v12.6 and v13.

 Campsite is based on [Andrew Hazelden's Charcoal v2](https://github.com/AndrewHazelden/More-TextWrangler-and-BBEdit-Color-Schemes/tree/master/Charcoal%20Color%20Scheme).
 Solarized was ported from <https://ethanschoonover.com/solarized/>.